emqx/blog/en/202103/mqttx-script-function-tutorial.md

 ## Script Function

-**After the v1.4.2 version, the script function has been added to the MQTT X.** It allows users to use a script to customize converting `Payload`, and can be used to simulate custom test scenarios.
+**After the v1.4.2 version, the script function has been added to the MQTTX.** It allows users to use a script to customize converting `Payload`, and can be used to simulate custom test scenarios.
 The scripting language is currently supported in JavaScript.
-The following article will use two simple instances to introduce the use of the script function. **Please note that in v1.4.2, the scripting feature is an open test feature, so the use process, security, and functionality will need to be improved.** You are also welcome to discuss this in detail in the MQTT X [GitHub issue](https://github.com/emqx/MQTTX/issues) section, which we will review and respond to.
+The following article will use two simple instances to introduce the use of the script function. **Please note that in v1.4.2, the scripting feature is an open test feature, so the use process, security, and functionality will need to be improved.** You are also welcome to discuss this in detail in the MQTTX [GitHub issue](https://github.com/emqx/MQTTX/issues) section, which we will review and respond to.

 In the edit script function, there is only an `execute` API globally, and the user needs to write a custom function that takes a `value` parameter, `Payload`, in which the `value` can be modified and transformed in a custom way.
 Finally, the function is passed as a parameter to `execute` to execute the custom-written function.